utah-cs4470-sp23/class/assignment5/README.md

 ## CHECKIN Due March 26

-TODO: John please expand this part

-- Define AST classes for everything
-- Write an expanded grammar with precedence
-- Write the signature for the type checking function
-- Write the type checking function for `array` expressions
+Create a short Markdown file `a5-checkin.md` that lives in the root directory of your repository.
+Each item below will ask you to include some text in this file.
+Please number the sections of this file using the numbers below.

+1. To support the expanded version of JPL, you will need to define a number of new AST classes.
+Do this.
+Make sure to include all relevant member variables (for example, the AST node for the binary addition operator should reference two expression subtrees).
+You will need to some some choices here.
+For example, do you want a single AST node type for all binary operators, or do you want a dedicated node type for addition, subtraction, multiplication, etc.?
+In `a5-checkin.md`, tell us where in your source code to find these classes (source file name, range of line numbers).

-Please also produce an _expanded grammar_ for the subset of JPL defined here, which enforces precedence.
+2. Produce an _expanded grammar_ for the subset of JPL defined here, which enforces precedence.
 Specifically, this grammar should be similar to the grammar given above for `<expr>`, except that instead of one `<expr>` syntax class it should have syntax classes `<expr1>`, `<expr2>`, `<expr3>`, and so on.
-An expression where precedence is important, such as `1 + 2 * 3`, must have exactly one parse tree according to this grammar.
+An expression where precedence is important, such as `1 + 2 * 3`, must have exactly one parse tree according to this grammar, and of course it needs to be the correct one.
+Put this expanded grammar in `a5-checkin.md`.

+3. Write the signature for the type checking function for the Assignment 5 version of JPL.
+Put this in `a5-checkin.md`.

+4. Write the type checking function for `array` expressions.
+Given an AST, it should either assign types to all AST nodes in the subtree under an `array` node, or else signal a type error (and print a reasonable error message).
+In `a5-checkin.md`, tell us the location (source file name, line number) of this function.

+As always, make sure to push your changes to Github in the main branch of your repository before the checkin due date.

 ## HANDIN Due April 2

-Support the `-p` and `-t` flags for the subset defined here.
+Implement the parser and typechecker for the version of JPL defined in this assignment.

-Test parsing with this special tester: TODO

-Test precedence with this special tester: TODO

-Test types with this special tester: TODO
+Your makefile must support two new command line options.
+First, if someone runs `make run-a4p TEST=007.jpl` then your compiler should parse (but not typecheck or flatten) `007.jpl` and print it out using the same s-expression format that we used for Assignment 4 (or else produce a parse error).
+Check your results against our reference output by running (from the root directory of your repo) the `test-a5-parser` script that is in the same directory as this assignment.

+Second, if someone runs `make run-a4t TEST=007.jpl` then your compiler should parse and typecheck (but not flatten) `007.jpl` and print it out using the same s-expression format that we used for Assignment 4 (or else produce a parse or typecheck error).
+Check your results against our reference output by running (from the root directory of your repo) the `test-a5-typechecker` script that is in the same directory as this assignment.